-The alcohol CLeaR self-assessment tool brings together all those working to reduce alcohol-related harm in a locality to think through what is working well and to identify the opportunities for further improvement
+The Alcohol CLeaR System Improvement brings together all those working to reduce alcohol-related harm in a locality to think through what is working well and to identify the opportunities for further improvement

 It is based on a model initially developed by Action on Smoking and Health to provide local government and partners with a structured, evidence-based approach to improve tobacco control.
 PHE has piloted an alcohol version of the model in four partnership areas and the content of the self-assessment has been reviewed by experts from the field.

 CLeaR provides a framework for strategic review and analysis of local structures and delivery focusing on local outcomes and priorities.
 Completion of the self-assessment should result in the agreement of a place-based action plan which focuses on opportunities for improvement.